Fody/MethodTimer/README.md

 	public static void Log(MethodBase methodBase, long milliseconds, string message)

-## Whats in the nuget
+## Whats in the NuGet

-In addition to the actual weaving assembly the nuget package will also add a file `TimeAttribute.cs` to the target project.
+In addition to the actual weaving assembly the NuGet package will also add a file `TimeAttribute.cs` to the target project.

 	[AttributeUsage(AttributeTargets.Assembly | AttributeTargets.Module | AttributeTargets.Class | AttributeTargets.Method | AttributeTargets.Constructor,AllowMultiple = false)]
 	internal class TimeAttribute : Attribute